thearvee/tpn-subnet/README.md

 The TPN subnet coordinares miners that offer VPN connections in a wide variety of geographic locations.

-In the TPN subnet, there are two kinds of nodes:
+In the TPN subnet, there are three kinds of nodes:

 - **Workers**: These are easy to run nodes that provide VPN connections and get rewarded by mining pools
-- **Miners**: These nodes offer the VPN connections that workers provide and are given subnet emissions, they are responsible for distriburing those rewards to workers however they see fit
+- **Miners**: These nodes offer the VPN connections that workers provide and are given subnet emissions, they are responsible for distributing those rewards to workers however they see fit
 - **Validators**: These nodes validate the work of miners and act as an interface to end users

 If you want to contribute to the TPN subnet, the easiers way to do so it to run a worker.
 This requires only a server and no bittensor activity at all.
 This page will explain how to run a worker, a miner, or a validator.
 Keep in mind that you should: